Vungle/simple-sentinel/README.md

 #### RedisSentinel

-This represents a connection to a cluster of redis-sentinels.
-It is an EventEmitter, and will notify you in the case of state-changes, or problems.
+This object is used to connect to a redis-sentinel cluster.
+It is an EventEmitter, and will notify you about outages or failovers as they happen.

 ##### Constructor: (sentinels, config)

-Will create the structure, and start the process of connecting.
+Will open the connection to one of the sentinels in the 'sentinels' array.

 - `sentinels` is an Array of objects, each with connection info for a single redis-sentinel.
 These objects should contain:
     - `host` (**String**) is the hostname to connect to.